 - My personal experience using Silk'n on my legs and underarms in Part I.

-The control panel displays warning lights when you are close to or have reached the 750 shot limit.
-Replacement lamp cartridges retail for $45 singly, and cheaper if bought in packs (buy direct).
-Depending on the how many areas (and their size) you're treating, you will need anywhere from one to seven disposable lamp cartridges in the first year.
+The control panel displays warning lights when you are close to or have reached the shot limit.
+Replacement lamp cartridges are available in 750 pulses ($40 retail) and cheaper if bought in packs (buy direct) or 1500 pulses ($80 retail).
+Depending on the how many areas (and their size) you're treating and the pulses per cartridges you will need anywhere from one to seven disposable lamp cartridges in the first year.